prosunkdatta/solar-resilience-piml-sylhet/README.md

 ## Overview

-This repository contains the complete implementation, data pipeline, trained models, and reproducible results for the QX-01 research paper:
+This repository contains the complete implementation, data pipeline, trained models, and reproducible results for the research paper:

 > **Prosun Datta**, "Physics-Informed Machine Learning for Solar Microgrid Resilience
 > of Healthcare Facilities: A Stochastic Study of the Sylhet Monsoon Corridor,
-> Bangladesh." *Target: IEEE Transactions on Sustainable Energy / Energies (MDPI).*
+> Bangladesh."
 > arXiv preprint: [link to be added upon submission]

 ### Core Contribution